 <service_name>.service.
 In this case we will use

-[Unit] Description=Galaxy processes After=network.target After=time-sync.target [Service] PermissionsStartOnly=true Type=simple User=galaxy Group=galaxy Restart=on-abort WorkingDirectory=/srv/galaxy/server TimeoutStartSec=10 ExecStart=/srv/galaxy/venv/bin/galaxy --state-dir /srv/galaxy/database/gravity Environment=VIRTUAL_ENV=/srv/galaxy/venv PATH=/srv/galaxy/venv/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin [Install] WantedBy=multi-user.target
+[Unit] Description=Galaxy processes After=network.target After=time-sync.target [Service] PermissionsStartOnly=true Type=simple User=galaxy Group=galaxy Restart=on-abort WorkingDirectory=/srv/galaxy/server TimeoutStartSec=10 ExecStart=/srv/galaxy/venv/bin/galaxy --state-dir /srv/galaxy/database/gravity Environment=VIRTUAL_ENV=/srv/galaxy/venv PATH=/srv/galaxy/venv/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin [Install] WantedBy=multi-user.target

 We can now enable and start the the Galaxy services with systemd: